spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/installation-setup.md

     'media_model' => Spatie\MediaLibrary\Media::class,

     /*
-     * When urls to files are generated this class will be called.
+     * When urls to files get generated this class will be called.
 Leave empty
      * if your files are stored locally above the site root or on s3.
      */
     'custom_url_generator_class' => null,